Hoover Windtunnel 2 vs Air Steerable: Which Is A Better Investment For Your Home?

 Quick Rundown Of Hoover Windtunnel Air Steerable

-• STEERABLE TECHNOLOGY: to navigate smoothly around furniture, corners and other obstacles by simply twisting the handle in the direction you'd like to go
+• EASY NAVIGATION: Navigate smoothly around furniture, corners and obstacles with our steerable technology – simply twist the handle in the direction you’d like to go.
+Experience added reach with a stretch hose, wand and included tools.

 Pros